 With fighting going on all over the globe - including in India, Pakistan, Cyprus, the Congo, Cambodia, Vietnam and the Middle East - it was clear that it was easier to commit aggression than to define it.

-Benjamin Ferencz1

-In 1933, E.A.
-Jelf, in "What is 'War'?
-And What is 'Aggressive War'?" prophetically concluded that "the aggressor is the party who in the particular case has international law or the rules of morality against him.
-An aggressive war is a war waged by that party in pursuit of his aims."
-Since that time, many have espoused the definition of aggression and aggressive war.
-None more so, however, than the Soviet Union and subsequently the Russian Federation.
+Benjamin Ferencz1 concluded that "the aggressor is the party who in the particular case has international law or the rules of morality against him.
+An aggressive war is a war waged by that party in pursuit of his aims."2 however, than the Soviet Union and subsequently the Russian Federation.3